Auditions

 your audition (combo only).

-Singers will be asked to sing a prepared piece (jazz
+Combo singers will be asked to sing the

 D.M.A.
 Jazz Studies, University of Colorado-Boulder 2017M.A.
 Instrumental Music Performance, California State University, Fresno 2012B.A.
 Instrumental Jazz Performance, California State University, Fresno 2010